converged-computing/performance-study/experiments/google/gke/cpu/README.md

 We are going to run this via flux batch, running the job across nodes (and then when they are complete, getting the logs from flux)

+**IMPORTANT** change the size of the minicluster.yaml to the correct cluster size.

 ```bash
 kubectl apply -f ./crd/single-node.yaml
 time kubectl wait --for=condition=ready pod -l job-name=flux-sample --timeout=600s